john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     10     hazel      black
     11      blue      black

 Notice the missing indices?
 That's how you know some rows were dropped, which were duplicates.
-If the subset is to be saved for later use, it would be a good idea to reset the indices again.
+You may want to reset the indicies.

-Alternately, you can do the same with a single column of data (that is, it can only be performed on series).
+You can also do all of the above on a single column of a dataframe:

     In [13]: df['HAIR_COLOR'].unique()
     Out[13]: array(['black', 'brown', 'red', 'blonde'], dtype=object)